Abortion in Andorra

-Abortion in Andorra is illegal in all cases; the Co-Princes of Andorra are the President of France and the Bishop of Urgell, who is required to adhere to Roman Catholic teaching on pregnancy.
-In terms of religious affiliation in Andorra, around 88% of its population identifies as Roman Catholic.
+Abortion in Andorra is illegal in all cases; the Co-Princes of Andorra are the President of France and the Bishop of Urgell, the latter of whom who is required to adhere to Catholic social teaching on pregnancy.
+The majority of Andorrans identify as members of the Catholic Church.

-Andorra and Malta are the only European countries where abortion is illegal.
-However, under the double effect principle in Catholic medical ethics, an intervention which would unintentionally cause the death of an unborn child is permitted where this would save the life of a pregnant woman (for example, in the ending of an ectopic pregnancy).
+Andorra, along with Vatican City, are the only two European countries where abortion is completely illegal.